crossplane/crossplane/docs/design/Resource-Abstract-Class.md

 Once the one or more `ResourceInstances` are found as a list of candidates, this list is evaluated against the `ResourceRequirements` to match on the available resources using the "minimum" set of the required attributes.

-In the end, the `AbstractResource` if bound to one of the `ResourceInstance` from the list of available candidates.
+In the end, the `AbstractInstance` is bound to one of the `ResourceInstance` from the list of available candidates.

 #### Dynamic
 If `AbstractInstance` did not find any existing (static) `ResourceInstances` available for binding, it provides a path to